-In this article, we’re going to focus on the best phaser pedals and explain what they do.
+In this article, we’re going to focus on the best phaser pedal.
 We’ll talk through all the typical features you’ll find on them, and finally, in our product round-up section we’ll recommend our top picks.

 At a Glance – Our Choice of the Best Phaser Pedals on the Market